 Cloudflare

-Recent operational instability at Cloudflare has intensified user concerns regarding dependency on the centralized edge provider, following multiple widespread disruptions in a short period.
-Failures linked to routine maintenance and specific data center outages, such as in New Jersey, have exposed systemic vulnerability and significant monitoring blind spots across the internet infrastructure.
+Recent operational instability at Cloudflare has intensified user concerns regarding dependency on the centralized edge provider, following multiple widespread disruptions.
+Failures linked to routine maintenance and specific data center outages have exposed systemic vulnerability and significant monitoring blind spots across the internet infrastructure, prompting serious reconsideration of reliance on the platform for critical functions.

 The deep integration of Cloudflare's platform means its failures can render secondary diagnostic tools inaccessible, illustrating a critical dependency chain where even monitoring services are affected.
 This situation highlights an evolving position under intense scrutiny due to reliability issues, set against ongoing success in managing large-scale security incidents and substantial automated traffic growth.